TruongThaoNguyen/kakurenbo/README.md

+### UPDATE 20231016
+The project is under approval for being published.
+Please contact nguyen.truong@aist.go.jp if you have any request?

 ## Summary
 This repository contains the implementation of KAKURENBO, an method hides the sampling adaptively during the training process, in Python/PyTorch.
 It also contains the implementation of other methods that remove samples.
 All the implementations edit the original code of the baseline training python scripts case by case.